 Bad breath, it’s embarrassing and it is something no one wants to have.
-But did you know 70% of Americans admit they are worried they have bad breath.
+But did you know 70% of Americans admit they are worried they have not been able to conquer bad breath.

 Causes of Bad Breath

 Bad breath, also known as halitosis, can be caused by eating pungent foods like garlic and onions.
 Smoking and using tobacco products are also major causes.
 Other systemic health conditions like acid reflux or xerostomia can make bad breath worse.
-Saliva is a natural cleanser but when it’s lacking the oral cavity, food and bacteria can stick to teeth, gums and the tongue causing a foul odor.
+Saliva is a natural cleanser but when it’s lacking the oral cavity, food and bacteria can stick to teeth, gums and the tongue.
+As a result, it can wind up causing a foul odor.

 What to do if you notice bad breath coming from your mouth?